HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 `}
 ```

-No magic here, just normal ES6 template literals using `${}` to introduce logic inside of strings and returning one string or another based on the *loggedIn* state.
+No magic here, just normal ES6 template literals using `${}` to introduce logic inside of strings and based on the *loggedIn* state using a [ternary operator](https://en.wikipedia.org/wiki/%3F:) returning one string or another.

 -----